ktrysmt/table-driven/README.md

 # table-driven

-> Table Driven Functional library for NodeJS
+> A small and simple table driven module for NodeJS

 ## Install